uzairfarooq/uzairfarooq.github.com/_posts/2015-04-29-why-no-concurrency-issues-in-javascript.md

 {% endhighlight %}

+Simple enough?
 Keep printing "Still running..." for 1 second and then stop.
-Simple enough?
 Guess what?
+It's a never-ending loop.
+Try it yourself in the console or check the [jsfiddle](http://jsfiddle.net/raL53b7s/1/) **Warning: It may hang or crash your browser.**

+The timer will be scheduled to trigger after 1 second but a code is already running i.e. the while loop, so it'll wait for it to Run-to-Completion.
+But the loop is only gonna stop if the timer callback gets executed.